arkeve/anki-smith/README.md

 # Anki Card Generator

-A web application that generates Anki cards from text passages using OpenAI's API and integrates with Anki through AnkiConnect.
+A tool designed to streamline the creation of Anki flashcards using the power of Large Language Models.
+This web application allows you to effortlessly generate high-quality flashcards from text passages and seamlessly upload them to your Anki account.
+By leveraging OpenAI's structured outputs, it intelligently suggests appropriate decks and tags based on your existing Anki configuration.
+Before finalizing, you can review and edit the generated cards to ensure they perfectly match your learning needs.

 ## Setup